 Trustees of discretionary trusts need to consider which beneficiaries they will make presently entitled to the income or capital of the trust on or before 30 June.

 The trust deed should be reviewed to consider how trust income is to be determined and to which beneficiaries’ income can be distributed.

-Individual Beneficiaries on trusts with small businesses can get an 8% discount (capped at $1,000 per individual) on the business income received from a trust.
+Individual beneficiaries of trusts with aggregated business of less than $5 million can get a 13% discount (capped at $1,000 per individual) on the business income received from a trust.

 Trust Distributions are a continued ATO focus, so care needs to be taken.